kubetimize/docs/README.md

 ## Automation

-Automate your Kubernetes cluster management with Kubetimize.
+Automate recommendation implementation and Kubernetes cluster management with Kubetimize Automation Configurations.
 Define and update automation configurations to optimize workloads and resource allocation.

 Fetch the current automation settings for your cluster: